When considering a cruise many people feel overwhelmed trying to weigh up the pros and cons!

 - Speciality Dining

 - Room Service

 - Medical Treatments

 River cruises generally include more in the cruise fare than ocean cruises.
-Most will include drinks with meals, wifi and excursions.
+Most will include drinks with meals, WiFi and excursions.

-Con – Expensive For Solos
+Cruises Can be Expensive For Solos

 When cruising solo you will usually have to pay a ‘solo supplement’.
-This is a charge that cruise lines add to make up for lost income in terms of things like drinks and casino spend.
+This is a charge that cruise lines add to make up for lost income in terms of things like drinks and casino spends.

 When you see a cruise deal which says £700pp this is assuming that you will be sharing a cabin with another person.
-If you were to book this alone it may cost you £1000 or possibly even £1400.
+If you were to book this alone it may cost you double.

 Some cruise lines do have specific solo accommodation which means that you just pay a set price.
 Cruise lines with solo accommodation include: